 The process of effective selling will be examined from both theoretical and practical perspectives.
 The career opportunities available in sales will be examined.
 The focus of the course will then shift to the management of the firm's sales force.
 Sales policy and planning as they pertain to recruiting, selecting, training, leading, and motivating the sales organization will be examined in a global context.
 Contemporary technological, legal, and ethical issues in sales will be explored.
-Prerequisites: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
-Fully Employed - MKTG 658 Marketing Management.
+Prerequisite: Full-Time-MKTG 605 Marketing Management MKTG 615 Marketing or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).